Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 The stars (*) indicate when commits are performed.

-A final summary report is followed by `---`.
+A final summary report follows the `---` symbol.

 Parallel data loading is supported since loading is performed atomically, database commits are made after data verification including taking duplicate records into account.